Gretten/Images/README.md

 - optimisation: all files with one "gulp images" command;
 - size changing ("gulp resize");
 - creating of sprites without any external services ("gulp sprite").

+# Install

+1. Clone this little peace of chaos on your project folder;
+2. Type "npm install" in the command line;
+3. Open gulpfile.js and change variables in its command line section;
+4. Enjoy!